 NERA's approach to estimating a cost of debt is based on actual market evidence of historic debt issues by KPN.
-This reflects most closely both KPN's likely cost of debt finance prevailing over the near future and historical actual debt costs.
-Table 6.1 presents information on the average spreads over government bonds of debt issued by KPN.
+This reflects most closely both KPN's likely cost of debt finance prevailing over the near future (such as the regulatory price cap period 2009 to 2011) and historical actual debt costs.
+Table 6.1 presents information on the average spreads over government bonds of debt issued by KPN and comparator companies.